GoogleCloudPlatform/cloud-hackathons/faq/howto-author-hack.md

 If you create things in this order, you will be able to quickly flesh out a new hack.

-> **HINT:** The Coach's guide is the most detail oriented & time consuming item to produce however, there's a pro tip: Hack authors have been known to write the Coach's Guide as a post-mortem from their first run of the hack.
+> **Note** The Coach's guide is the most detail oriented & time consuming item to produce however, there's a pro tip: Hack authors have been known to write the Coach's Guide as a post-mortem from their first run of the hack.

 ## Student Guide